philterd/philter-sdk-java/README.md

 ## Snapshots and Releases

-Phileas snapshots and releases are available in our [Maven repositories](https://artifacts.philterd.ai/) so add the following to your Maven configuration:
+Snapshots and releases are available in our [Maven repositories](https://artifacts.philterd.ai/) so add the following to your Maven configuration:

 ```
 <repository>